Yandex Cloud

 If the resource is unavailable at the specified URL, make sure that the security groups for the Managed Service for Kubernetes cluster and its node groups are configured correctly.
 If any rule is missing, add it.

 Each time the page is refreshed, its content will be updated.
-Depending on the version of the pod processing your request, you will see:
+Depending on the version of the pod serving your request, you will see:

-• Pod version v2: To-do list section and recommendations section.
+• Pod v2: To-do list and recommendations panels.

 View a service network diagram on the Kiali dashboardView a service network diagram on the Kiali dashboard

-1. Make sure kiali is installed and available in the Managed Service for Kubernetes cluster:
+1. Make sure kiali is installed and available in your Managed Service for Kubernetes cluster:

 kubectl get service kiali -n istio-system